jennguyen1/nhuyhoa/_posts/2015-11-25-GLM-Testing-and-Diagnostics.md

 In R: `car::avPlots()`

-# Solutions to Violation of Assumptions

-* Non-linearity between covariates and link function: explore different fits, transformations of predictors, additional predictors, model selection, etc
-* Presence of outliers: look into potential reasons (data entry error, scientific reason), fit model with and without the influential point and see if there is a difference, remove point
-* Sparse data: find more data, this is needed for MLE and goodness of fit tests
-* Overdispersion: adjust for dispersion using quasilikelihood

 # Overdispersion
 Overdispersion occurs when the $$Var(Y_i)$$ is greater than the assumed $$Var(Y_i)$$ by the model.
 As a result of this, the model deviance could be inflated.
 To adjust for overdispersion, we can use quasilikelihood methods.

 ## Estimate of Overdispersion Parameter
 To account for overdispersion, we multiply the variance by a factor of $$\sigma^2$$ to obtain

 $$Var(Y_i)^* = \sigma^2 Var(Y_i)$$

 If $$\sigma^2 = 1$$, we have the original model.
 If $$\sigma^2 > 1$$, then we have overdispersion.